jenkinsci/apache-httpcomponents-client-4-api-plugin/README.md

-# Apache HttpComponents Client 4.x API Plugin for Jenkins
+# Apache HTTP Components Client 4.x API Plugin

 This plugin bundles all the components of [Apache HttpComponents Client 4.5.x](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) except `httpclient-win` because of the dependency on jna.
 These components can be used by other plugins as a dependency.